nerc-project/nerc-docs/docs/openstack/persistent-storage/object-storage.md

 for you.

 !!! note "Note"
-    For **Windows** users, you many need to specify the full path to the rclone executable file, if its not included in your systems PATH variable.
+    For **Windows** users, you many need to specify the full path to the Rclone executable file, if its not included in your systems PATH variable.

 The `EC2_ACCESS_KEY` and `EC2_SECRET_KEY` keys that you noted from `ec2rc.sh`